ndsev/mapget/docs/mapget-model.md

 - **Direction** (`POSITIVE`, `NEGATIVE`, `BOTH`, `NONE`) describes whether the attribute applies relative to the digitisation direction of the referenced geometry.

-Attributes, relations and even source data references can attach their own `MultiValidity` lists, so a datasource can mix and match: an attribute may reference a geometric sub‑range via `OffsetRangeValidity`, while the relation that connects two features uses a separate `SimpleGeometry` to express a polygon of influence.
+Attributes and Relations can attach their own `MultiValidity` lists, so a datasource can mix and match: an attribute may reference a geometric sub‑range via `OffsetRangeValidity`, while the relation that connects two features uses a separate `SimpleGeometry` to express a polygon of influence.

 ## Source data references and relations